2022 in Glory

-The year 2022 is the eleventh year in the history of Glory, an international kickboxing promotion.
+The year 2022 was the eleventh year in the history of Glory, an international kickboxing promotion.

 Glory 80 and Glory 80 Studio were available exclusively through the Glory Fights Pay-per-view platform.
 Later events were broadcast on various streaming services and television channels around the world and also streamed on the Glory Fights Pay-per-view platform.

 List of events

+Glory 2022 Awards

+The following fighters won the GLORY Kickboxing year-end awards for 2022: